observablehq/framework/docs/index.md

 If your business wants to win, you need best-in-class dashboards and analysis to outsmart your competitors — you need the expressiveness of code.
 Leverage the full power of modern browsers, and use our popular open-source libraries [D3.js](https://d3js.org) and [Observable Plot](https://observablehq.com/plot/), to create powerful interactive data visualizations and apps.

 But you want to move fast, too.
 We get it.
-Unlike general-purple web frameworks and site builders, the Observable CLI is optimized for business intelligence.
+Unlike general-purpose web frameworks and site builders, the Observable CLI is optimized for business intelligence.
 Pages are simply [Markdown](./markdown) with [reactive JavaScript](./javascript) code blocks for charts and inputs.
 Our batteries-included approach with beautiful components makes it easy to get started.
 And you can develop custom components when you need them.

 ---